AutomationMusician/super-bowl-quiz/Readme.md

 ## How To Run The App

-This app can be run in development mode by running `run_development.sh` or in production mode by running `run_production.sh`.
-Before running these scripts, check the **Requirements** section for the respective software requirements.
-If running in development mode, run `npm install` before running `run_development.sh`.
+Before following these steps, check the **Requirements** section for the respective software requirements.

+This app can be run in development mode using the following these steps:
+1. Run `run_db.sh`
+1. Start server
+    1. `cd` into the server directory
+    1. Run `npm install` if you haven't already
+    1. Run `npm run dev`
+1. Start client
+    1. `cd` into the client directory
+    1. Run `npm install` if you haven't already
+    1. Run `npm run start`
+1. Connect to the site at the URL `localhost:4200/<game>`

+This app can be run in production mode using the following steps:
+1. Run `run_production.sh`
+1. Connect to the site at the URL `localhost:<WEB_PORT>/<game>`, where `WEB_PORT` is defined by the value in `.env`.

 ## Requirements